WendellAdriel/website-blog/content/blog/es6-and-interviews/index.md

 +++
 title = "ES6 and Interviews"
 date = "2016-12-27T10:00:00Z"
-author = "Wendell Adriel"
-authorTwitter = "wendell_adriel"
-tags = ["javascript", "front-end", "back-end"] keywords = ["javascript", "interview", "career", "es6", "es6 interviews"]
-description = "Let's see how ES6 features can help you get the job you want" cover = "img/blog/es6_interviews.png" showFullContent = false hideComments = false
+description = "Let's see how ES6 features can help you get the job you want" keywords = ["javascript", "interview", "career", "es6", "es6 interviews"] topics = ["javascript", "front-end", "back-end"]
 +++

 ## Introduction